 Sibling-attending preference is provided to students who, at the time of enrollment, have a sibling currently attending the DCPS school listed on the student's My School DC application and who will continue attending during the school year for which the applicant is applying.
 The purpose of this preference is to keep siblings together in the same building.
 Therefore, the attending sibling cannot be in a terminal grade at the time the student's application is submitted.
-In-boundary families who will enroll a student in a compulsory grade in the upcoming school year can claim a sibling-attending preference for a sibling applying to the school in a non-compulsory grade (PK3 or PK4).
+Families who will enroll a student in the upcoming school year can claim a sibling-attending preference for a sibling applying to the school, provided the student who will be enrolling has the right to attend based on in-boundary or feeder rights or a formal placement into the school.